Electoral system of Brazil

-The electoral system of Brazil refers to the set of means used to choose representatives and government members of the Federative Republic of Brazil.
+The electoral system of Brazil is the set of means used to choose representatives and government members of the Federative Republic of Brazil.
 The current system is defined by the 1988 Constitution and the Electoral Code (Law No. 4,737 of 1965), in addition to being regulated by the Superior Electoral Court (Tribunal Superior Eleitoral, TSE) as delegated by law.
 The Constitution itself already defines three distinct electoral systems, which are detailed in the Electoral Code: proportional elections for the Chamber of Deputies, mirrored in the legislative powers at the state (Legislative Assemblies) and municipal (City Council) levels, majority elections with one or two elected representatives to the Federal Senate and majority elections in two rounds for president and other executive heads in other spheres.

-Plurality system
+Plurality and majoritarian systems

 The majority or plurality system is used in Brazil to elect the chief executive of all spheres (president, governors and mayors), and also for elections to the Federal Senate.

-In presidential elections, the system employed is absolute majority, where a person needs to obtain more than 50% of the valid votes, disregarding scratch and spoilt votes, to be elected.
+In presidential elections, the system employed is the Two-Round system to achieve absolute majority, where a person needs to obtain more than 50% of the valid votes, disregarding scratch and spoilt votes, to be elected.
 In order to ensure that this majority is obtained in a multi-party system, the election is held in two rounds.
 The first one is disputed by all the candidates, and the second is disputed only by the two best placed candidates in the first round.
 The second round only takes place if no candidate reaches an absolute majority in the first round of the election.
 This system is also used in elections for state governors and mayor of municipalities with more than 200,000 voters.
 In case of a tie, the age of the candidates is taken into account, and the oldest is elected.

-The Federal Senate is renewed every four years in proportions of one third in one election and two thirds in the following.
-Each state elects three senators, regardless of their population size.
-Therefore, each state elects one or two senators every four years, that is, the position of senator lasts eight years.
-For this reason, the election for the Senate takes place in a majority within each state, to choose the senators who will represent that state.
-When only one candidate must be chosen, a relative majority of votes is used with separate elections for each state.
-In this system, known as First-past-the-post in an analogy to horse racing, each voter votes for only one candidate and the one who obtains the highest number of votes wins the election, without the need for a second round if he does not obtain an absolute majority.
-This system is also used to elect mayors of municipalities with up to 200,000 voters.
+The Federal Senate is renewed every four years in proportions of one third in one election and two thirds in the following, using first-past-the-post voting and plurality block voting respectively.
+Each state has three senators, regardless of its population size.
+Senators serve staggered terms.
+As the position of senator lasts eight years, each state elects one or two senators every four years.
+The election for the Senate takes place within each state, to choose the senators who will represent that state.

+When only one member must be chosen, the candidate with a plurality of votes is used with separate elections for each state.
+In this system, known as First-past-the-post, each voter votes for only one candidate and the one who obtains the largest number of votes wins the election, without the need for a second round even if he does not obtain a majority.
+This system is also used to elect mayors of municipalities with less than 200,000 voters.

+When two members are chosen, block voting is used -- each voter has two votes and the two candidates with the most votes are elected even if they do not have a majority.